fluthjs/fluth-doc/docs/en/guide/scene.md

 ### Reactive Programming

-With `fluth`'s stream reactive programming, you can build the entire logic reactively, as shown below:
+With fluth's stream reactive programming, you can build the entire logic reactively, as shown below:

 ![image](/stream-code.drawio.svg)